ntsystemsit/ntsystemsit.github.io/_posts/2017-02-20-Get-started-with-Azure-ARM-templates.md

 }
 ```

-I modified that Database Name because I want my new Database called "Database3".
+I modified that Database Name because I want my new Database to be called "Database3".
 Lets save both files to the local machine (or GitHub if you want).
 Name the template file NewSQLDatabase.json and the parameter file Parameter-NewSQLDatabase.json.

-The deployment is now ready for deploying.
+The Template and Parameter files are now ready for deployment.
 Lets fire up Powershell and push the change to Azure.
-First we have to connect to the Azure Account and select our subscription
+First, we have to connect to the Azure Account and select our subscription

 ```powershell
 # Connect to Azure RM Account